bxparks/AceCRC/examples/benchmarks/CpuBenchmark/README.md

 ### v1.0

 Added CPU benchmarks for the `nibblem` variant.
-On AVR there was a small performance increase compared to the `nibble` variant.
-But on the ESP8266, there was multiple factor increase in performance.
-This is because static memory access is faster than flash memory access on those processors.
+On AVR and ESP8266, there was some performance increase compared to the `nibble` variant, because static memory access is faster than flash memory access on those processors.
 On other microcontrollers, there was no change in performance.

 * AVR